abelardopardo/ontask_b/docs_src/Using/index.rst

-After selecting a workflow to manage, the *details* page appears with a lot of information about operations, structure of the data, information about the columns, etc. The top of the screen contains the information shown in the following figure.
+After selecting a workflow to manage, the *details* page appears with a lot of information about operations, structure of the data, information about the columns, etc. The page contains the information shown in the following figure.

 .. figure:: ../scaptures/workflow_details.png
    :align: center

-The top of the page now includes links to additional menus with operations to perform over the workflow (some of them will be available depending on your user profile).
-Under the top bar the application shows the name of the workflow selected for manipulation.
+The name of the workflow is shown below the navigation bar.
+The page includes links to additional menus with various operations on the selected workflow (some of them will be available depending on your user profile).
 Under the title *Workflow Details* there are buttons to access the following operations:

 .. _details_add_column: